venovako/VecNrmP/testing.md

 With OpenCilk, the MKL and ReproBLAS testing is meant to be skipped, and the Reference LAPACK is expected to have been built.

 Static Linux executables for the Intel Cascadelake CPUs have been built on Oracle Linux 9.7 and can be downloaded as [VecNrmP.tar.zst](https://venovako.eu/x86_64/VecNrmP.tar.zst "Cascadelake").
-HACK: the static `glibc` library has been taken from a Fedora RPM.
+HACK: the static `glibc` library (2.41.9000-16.fc43) has been taken from a Fedora RPM.
+Usually, dynamic executables are built.

 A subset of the GCC's options used on Cascadelake:
 - `gcc`: ``-O3 -fno-math-errno -std=gnu2x -fPIC -ffp-contract=fast -fvect-cost-model=unlimited -pthread -fopenmp-simd -march=cascadelake``